-The Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University is pleased to announce its 2014-2015 scholarship and internship competition for continuing Indiana University Jewish Studies students.
-Eligible Jewish Studies major, certificate, and Hebrew minor students may apply for funding for the 2014-2015 academic year.
+The Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University is pleased to announce its 2017-2018 scholarship and internship competition for continuing Indiana University Jewish Studies students.
+Eligible Jewish Studies major, certificate, minor, and Hebrew minor students may apply for funding for the 2017-2018 academic year.
 The scholarships and administrative internship were established to assist Jewish Studies students with financial need and to recognize outstanding student performance.

-ELIGIBILITY: Scholarships and the internship are open to Indiana University Bloomington students with a minimum GPA of 3.2 who are either majoring in Jewish Studies or pursuing the Jewish Studies certificate or minor in Hebrew.
+ELIGIBILITY: Scholarships and the internship are open to Indiana University Bloomington students with a minimum GPA of 3.2 who are either majoring in Jewish Studies or pursuing the Jewish Studies certificate, the minor, or the minor in Hebrew.
 Students with significant financial need and a minimum GPA of 3.0 or higher may also apply.
-Students graduating in December 2014 will be eligible for fall 2014 scholarship funding only, i.e., half of a full year of scholarship funding.
+Students graduating in December 2017 will be eligible for fall 2017 scholarship funding only, i.e., half of a full year of scholarship funding.

-Recipients must be full-time students (full-time can be defined as less than 12 hours for undergraduates in their final semester, if approved by the Registrar) and maintain a minimum of a 3.0 GPA and continue as Jewish Studies students during the funding period.
+Recipients must be full-time students (full-time can be defined as 1 credit hour for undergraduates in their final semester) and maintain a minimum of a 3.0 GPA and continue as Jewish Studies students during the funding period.
+Recipients are expected to enroll in at least one Jewish Studies course per semester during the funding period.

-Students may use scholarship funding toward study abroad programs that allow them to continue normal academic progress toward graduation or to pursue full-time, unpaid Jewish Studies-related internships away from the Indiana University Bloomington campus in the fall or spring when registered for ASCS-W 499 or ASCS-Q 398.
+Students may use scholarship funding toward study abroad programs that allow them to continue normal academic progress toward graduation or to pursue full-time, unpaid Jewish Studies-related internships away from the Indiana University Bloomington campus in the fall or spring when registered for ASCS-X 373.

-*Robert A. and Sandra S. Borns Administrative Internship in Jewish Studies - This intern will serve a professional apprenticeship with Dr. Carolyn Lipson-Walker, Assistant Director, to assist with recruiting students, alumni relations, career support for current students, various clerical duties, data entry, mailings, and miscellaneous projects for the Jewish Studies staff.
-Students applying for the administrative internship must plan to be in residence at Indiana University Bloomington for both the fall 2014 and spring 2015 semesters.
-The work week will average 10-12 hours per week during the 2014-2015 academic year (with maximum wages of $3,000).
+*Robert A. and Sandra S. Borns Administrative Internship in Jewish Studies - This intern will serve a professional apprenticeship with Dr. Carolyn Lipson-Walker, Assistant Director, and other Jewish Studies Program staff, to assist with recruiting students, alumni relations, career support for current students, various clerical duties, data entry, mailings, and miscellaneous projects.
+Students applying for the administrative internship must plan to be in residence at Indiana University Bloomington for both the fall 2017 and spring 2018 semesters.
+The work week will average 10-12 hours per week during the 2017-2018 academic year (with maximum wages of $3,000).
 Jewish Studies students interested in a career in communal service are encouraged to apply.
 Excellent career experience.
 Non-resident aliens need appropriate work authorization.